bawilc01/simple_web_scraper/README.md

 Chrome: https://chromedriver.chromium.org/downloads

 Follow this youtube video to set your binary path for the WebDriver.
-This is for Chrome but the same thing can be done for the Firefox geckodriver: https://www.youtube.com/watch?v=qeddFX5HXis
+This is for the Chrome chromedriver but the same thing can be done for the Firefox geckodriver: https://www.youtube.com/watch?v=qeddFX5HXis